 The selection of Public Internet or Tunnel is based on routing.
 In a typical deployment, the internal network / LAN are accessible via the tunnel and any other traffic is routed via the default gateway which points to the Public Internet.
 This default behavior could be modified using static routes.
 Refer to the static routes page for more information on how to define static routes

 NAT traversal is the ability to create tunnels when the traffic passes through NAT.

 - Public IP and Port learning using STUN (default)

 - 1:1 NAT (such as DMZ or AWS elastic IP)

 - Using port forwarding on the access device (for the VxLAN port 4789)

-To further describe the last item above, flexiEdge devices use IPSec over VxLAN tunnels with UDP port 4789 on both ends.
-This allows to create a tunnel even when the flexiEdge device is sitting behind an access device and NAT.
-On the creation of the VxLAN tunnel, each flexiEdge device opens a NAT pinhole throught the access router to the other device.
-If the access device NAT preserves the source port and uses port 4789 on the public network side, the tunnel is created with no issue.
+The STUN mode allows to create a tunnel even when the flexiEdge device is located behind an access device and NAT.
+On the creation of the VxLAN tunnel, each flexiEdge device opens a NAT pinhole throught the access router to the other device using STUN and learns the public IP and port.
+The tunnel is created using the learned IP and port.